 Carlos Valrand’s The Site combines a psychological mystery with a startling science-fiction thriller that makes one wonder where does the mind stop and the rest of the world begin.

-Charles Ryder and Vivian Venables are Americans investigating a mysterious document stolen from a Department of Defense contractor.
+Charles Ryder and Vivian Venables are investigating a mysterious document stolen from a U.S. Department of Defense contractor.
 They struggle against ruthless forces that stop at nothing to keep them from learning the document’s secrets.

 In London, schoolteacher Cicely Denfeld has troubling dreams in which she experiences the hazardous activities of Charles and Vivian.
-The strange continuing dreams about people she does not know drive Cicely to doubt her own sanity, and she seeks help from Dr. Burton McClellan, a noted psychiatrist.
+The strange continuing dreams about people she does not know drive Cicely to doubt her own sanity, and she seeks help from Dr. McClellan, a noted psychiatrist.
 Cicely’s psychoanalysis suggests that her nightmares foretell a secret reality with the potential to shake the entire world order.